U8NWXD/CultureMesh-Docs/docs/source/index.rst

 Docstrings
 ----------
 The server code is also documented with docstrings.
-That documentation can be viewed in the following ways:
+That documentation can be viewed in the following way(s):

-* HTML format: :doc:`server/autodoc/modules`
 * The comments in the code itself.

+Unfortunately, an HTML format is not currently available.

 ------------------
 Indices and tables